Grêmio FBPA: 2021 crises, relegation and return

 In December 2022, Grêmio announced that Luis Suárez would be joining the club for a two-year contract.
 The signing drew worldwide attention to the club.
 Suárez made his debut on 17 January 2023 in a match against São Luiz for the 2023 Recopa Gaúcha.
 Suárez scored a hat-trick in a 4–1 win.
+With him on the squad, Grêmio was able to conquer the 2023 Campeonato Gaúcho, the sixth in row.
+In July, citing knee injuries and pain, Suárez later shortened his contract to only one year with the club.
+With Suárez, Grêmio achieved 2nd place in the 2023 Campeonato Brasileiro Série A, qualifying the team for a spot on the 2024 Copa Libertadores.

+In 2024, Grêmio won 2024 Campeonato Gaúcho for the seventh time in a row, with Renato Gaúcho as a manager.

 Symbols

 Stars

 According to the club, the gold star represents the victory in the World Club Championship; the silver represents the three South American competition victories; and the bronze one represents the National competitions.

 There is also a gold star in Grêmio's flag that represents a player, Everaldo, the sole Grêmio player in the 1970 Brazilian World Cup winning team.

 Flag

 The first club flag was unveiled by the club during the opening ceremony for the Baixada stadium.
 At that time, it had a horizontal stripe of blue, black and white, with a medallion on the left top corner.

 The Brazilian Flag was the inspiration for the Tricolor's standard from 1918 to 1944.